Kafr Kanna: Religious significance

 The town is identified by Christians as the town of Cana, where Jesus performed a miracle at the Marriage at Cana (John 2:1–12).
 According to the Catholic Encyclopedia of 1914, the identification of Kafr Kanna with Cana dates back to at least the 8th century.
 However, the general view starting from the 12th-century placed Cana at Khirbet Kana, a site 8.5 km to the northwest of Kafr Kanna.
 Later, the traditional identification with Kafr Kanna reemerged strongly in the mid-14th-century and until the present day.

 Cana is also mentioned as the home town of the Apostle Bartholomew, as "Nathanael of Cana" in John 21:2.

 The main churches in Kafr Kanna are the Franciscan Wedding Church, the Greek Orthodox Church of St George and the Baptist Church.
 Near the two is the (usually closed) Roman Catholic Chapel of the Apostle Bartholomew (Nathanael).

 Demographics

 Kafr Kanna achieved local council status in 1968.
 In 2006, there were 18,000 residents, The population grew to 20,832 in the 2014 census.
 As of 2014, Christians formed about 11% of the population.

 As is the case with many other mixed Muslim-Christian towns in the region, the Christians generally tend to live in the oldest part of town.
 In Kafr Kanna—and in Kafr Yasif and 'Abud, among others—there are two ancient nuclei in the town: the earlier one where Christians live, and another (also hundreds of years old) where Muslims live.

 Sport

 Hapoel Kafr Kanna and F.C.
 Tzeirei Kafr Kanna plays in Liga Alef (the third tier).
 Beitar Kafr Kanna both play in Liga Bet (the fourth tier).
 Maccabi Kafr Kanna, which dissolved in 2014, have played at the second level in the past.

+Voting Patterns

+In the 2022 election, 93 percent of voters in Kafr Kanna voted for the Arab parties, while 4 percent voted for the parties of the center-left coalition led by Yair Lapid and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 40 percent voted for Balad, while 36 percent voted for Ra'am and 24 percent voted for the Hadash–Ta'al list.